tnichols217/notes/APArt/Portfolio notes.md

-        this.Announements.push(
-            {
-                id: 1,
-                author: "Trevor",
-                categories: [Category.General] as Category[],
-                title: "Hello",
-                content: "Welcome to DalatNet",
-                date: new Date()
-            } as Announcement
-        )## About the Portfolio

 You’ll submit a portfolio of artwork for evaluation at the end of the school year.
 You’ll upload digital images of your work and commentary online.

 The three Art and Design portfolios (2-D, 3-D, and Drawing) share a basic, two-section structure, which requires you to show a fundamental competence and range of understanding in visual concerns and methods.
 Each section contributes to the final portfolio score, which is on a 5-point scale.